ecmwf/polytope/docs/Service/Design_doc.md

 #### Trajectory

-A trajectory request has a `feature` with `type` : `trajectory` and a geomtry in the form of `points` containing atleast two points with latitude and longitude, a level value, and a time value if no `axes` is provided.
+A trajectory request has a `feature` with `type` : `trajectory` and a geometry in the form of `points` containing at least two points with latitude and longitude, a level value, and a time value if no `axes` is provided.
 This is because the default `axes` are as follows:

 ```python
 "axes" : ["lat", "long", "level", "step"]